CpS 301 Intro to Database

 • The estimated number of hours for a task depends on the work order and task, not on the task alone.
 Each task of a work order includes an estimated number of hours.

 Using a drawing tool, create an ERD that reflects the final requirements.
 Start with the entities shown below, and to facilitate my grading, put the entities in your diagram in the positions shown below (you may add space between them as needed).
-Diagrams that do not conform to that requirement will be rejected and required to be redone in order to be graded.
+Your diagram must be black on a white background (not on a black background) to facilitate my grading.
+Diagrams that do not conform to these requirements will be rejected and required to be redone in order to be graded.
 Then, document / defend your assumptions and design decisions in a bulleted list of brief statements.
 30 points.

 Keep the following in mind: